shrekfanboi/DesmosWaifuRendering/README.md

 An attempt to render raster images in Desmos.
-This is a simpler version of [DesmosBezierRenderer](https://github.com/kevinjycui/DesmosBezierRenderer) as the latter was not working very well.
+This is a simpler version of [DesmosBezierRenderer](https://github.com/kevinjycui/DesmosBezierRenderer) as the latter did not work in Windows.